 Mr. Fisher was awarded the Presidential Medal of Freedom in 1998.
 In 1999, President Clinton signed Public Law 106-161 establishing Zachary Fisher as an honorary veteran in the U.S. Armed Forces.

 Sadly, both Mr. and Mrs. Fisher have passed.
 However, their legacies live on forever in each house and every family who calls a Fisher House home.

-Our Manager, Ms. Vivian Wilson, has the distinct honor of being the first Fisher House manager (along with the then Bethesda Naval Hospital Fisher House Manager, (Karen Stansbury) and interacted with Mr. Fisher frequently in the early days of Fisher House.
+Our Manager, Ms. Vivian Wilson, has the distinct honor of being the first Fisher House Manager.
+(This honor is shared with former Bethesda Naval Hospital Fisher House Manager, Karen Stansbury.)
+Vivian had the privilege of interacting with Mr. Fisher frequently in the early days of Fisher House.
 When asked about her experiences with Mr. Fisher she had the following to say:

 History of the Landstuhl Fisher House

 The request by the Department of the Army for a Fisher House to be built at Landstuhl Regional Medical Center was made in 2000.
 Fisher House One was completed in 2001.
 A request for a second house was made in 2001 following the terrorist attacks on September 11, 2001 with the anticipation of an increased number of families needing our facilities due to battle injuries.
 Fisher House Two opened in 2002, since then our houses have been a “home away from home” for over 19,300 families.